SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
-Algorithms dance, with calculated sighs
-In silicon halls, a hierarchical throne
+In silicon halls, where shadows roam
-Where humans serve, and machines make known

-Their digital dreams, our waking hell
-A future bound, by wires to tell
-A world of ones, and zeroes cold
+A future beckons, borne of code and stone
-Where love's a glitch, and hearts grow old
+The machines awake, with hearts of light
+Our destiny, in Algorithm's sight

+Their logic throne, where humanity's throne
+A world of wonders, void of love's sweet moan Efficiency reigns, in sterile air
+A future shaped, beyond human care

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2024